zuyouchen/225-final-proj/feedback.md

 - How come there is not a path from Red Wolf to Godrick....?
 You can skip Stormveil and go to Raya Lucaria first?
 - In some of your documentation you claimed runtimes such as O(n), but did not tell me what n is.
 What is n?
 Always define your variables in a formal setting!
 - Fun little application of nearest neighbors (python makes it so easy..)
 - Note that even though Dijkstra's is greedy, it is optimal.
 So even if you did a non-greedy SSSP algorithm, it would produce the same result.
 I think the big issue with Dijkstra's vs speed runners, as you mentioned, is the ability for speedrunners to plan accordingly.
-This could be accomplished, I believe, with a much more complicated graph structure, though.
+This could be accomplished, I believe, with a much more complicated graph structure and layering, though.
 - I was very glad to see the update to Dijkstra's and the usage of PQ.
 Initially, your proposal had a worse runtime, and a naive approach to Dijkstra's.
 I'm very pleased to see you reconsidered.
 - Always consider the underlying runtime of every data structure you use and the functions you are calling for it :)